BrentSeidel/Sim-CPU/README.md

     - ASL (register)
     - ASR (register)
 - Branch Group
-    -- Bcc (not all combinations tested)
+    - Bcc (not all combinations tested)
-    -- BRA
+    - BRA
+- Bit Operation Group
+    - BCHG

 An initial cut at memory mapped I/O was added, but the CPU simulation does not yet have instructions to test it.